GShaig/FinSus/README.rst

 4. Start the development server and visit http://127.0.0.1:8000/finsus/ to answer questions and see your result!

-FinSus App is deployed on heroku.com.
+FinSus App is deployed to the Heroku.
 Please visit finsus.herokuapp.com